 Bitten?
 We Can Help.

-At Kelly & Associates Injury Lawyers, our dog bite injury lawyers can help you seek compensation if you or your loved one has been bitten by a dog in Boston.
+At Michael Kelly Injury Lawyers, our dog bite injury lawyers can help you seek compensation if you or your loved one has been bitten by a dog in Boston.
 The injuries sustained can be very serious, subject to dangerous infections, and leave permanent scars – both physical and emotional.
 Our firm is prepared to evaluate your personal injury claim and to advise you on all the critical issues, including the estimated value of your case, and the time we predict it will require to achieve a final settlement or verdict.
 Call now for legal help you can trust to handle your dog bite case with confidence and professional skill.